Liferenko/olxwpvk/README.md

 11. ... and adding new photos...
 12. ... and adding new categories or just adding existing category
 13. ... and I say:"Yeah, please publish it, love"
+14. If all is okey, I start from to-do #1

 #2nd - Wordpress